-We see clients all the time who are solely focused on calcium intake for their bones.
+We see women all the time who are solely focused on calcium intake for their bones.
 However, when it comes to building bone density, cofactors such as magnesium, vitamin K2, and vitamin D are just as if not more important.
 We work with our clients to balance all bone building nutrients in addition to using collagen protein.
 Studies suggest that a dose of 10g per day (the amount in about one scoop) is enough to show a benefit.

 3).
-Weight management and digestion: We talk to our clients all the time about the benefits of protein for weight management.
+Weight management and digestion: We talk to our clients a lot about the benefits of protein for weight management.
 Protein is known to be the most satisfying macronutrient.
 Studies have actually shown that when taken at breakfast, collagen protein is 40% more satiating than other proteins (such as whey, casein, or soy) and induces a 20% reduction of subsequent food intake at lunch.

 We also know that collagen is wonderful for your digestive system.
 It can help soothe the gut lining, repair damaged cell walls by infusing them with healing amino acids, and help absorb water, keeping things moving freely in the digestive tract.

 4).
-Reduced risk for injury in athletes: We work with a lot of avid exercisers and know how important it is to minimize any risk of injury.
-Collagen peptides are high in specific amino acids (building blocks of protein) such as glycine and proline, which in turn stimulate certain cells (namely fibroblasts and osteoblasts) to build new collagen.
+Reduced risk for injury in athletes: Collagen peptides are high in specific amino acids (building blocks of protein) such as glycine and proline, which in turn stimulate certain cells (namely fibroblasts and osteoblasts) to build new collagen.
 Supplementation with 30 grams of collagen peptides per day has been shown to reduce the risk for injuries on muscle, tendons, and ligaments in athletes.

 5).
 A good night’s sleep: And finally, years ago in our sleep summit, we discussed the calming effects of collagen.
 Researchers have determined this is due to its glycine content, an amino acid which has a sedative effect on the brain.
 We often recommend a scoop of collagen peptides in a cup of chamomile tea as a relaxing nightcap.